 Hello there, as part of an effort to circulate my research with people, I have listed all my work here.
 If you would like a copy of something send me an email.

-I also encourage any researcher to join ‘ResearchGate’, as I put all of my publications there as soon as I can, and it is all freely accessible once you sign up.
+I also encourage any researcher to join ‘ResearchGate’, as I put all of my publications there as soon as I can, and it is all freely accessible once you sign up; my email signature will also direct people to copies.

 Cornes, I. C., & Cook, B.R.
 (2018).
 Localising climate change: heatwave responses in urban households.
 Disaster Prevention and Management.